MohammadJavadArdestani/sort-colored-cards-with-AI-search-algorithms/README.md

-# Sort cClored Cards with AI Search Algorithms
+# Sort Clored Cards with AI Search Algorithms

 Here I used A*, IDS, and BFS to sort colored cards in ascending order.
 <br>